moverlin/Kirtley_picogrid/Software/README.md

 ## How to safely run & edit blinky on the Delfino?
 Suppose you wanted to use the Blinkey example that TI provide in CCS.
 How can you copy this project, and modify it, without modifying the original?
-Make sure these steps are already done:
+Make sure these first 2 steps are already done:
-- Correctly copied file  to workspace (see full details below)
+1. Correctly copy file  to workspace (see full details below)
-- Target Configuration file setup (see full details below)
+2. Target Configuration file setup (see full details below)

 Next, follow these steps:
 - Right click project name
 	- Build Project